 For most people, night leg cramps are merely an annoyance — something that jerks you awake infrequently.
 But in some cases, you may need to see a doctor.

-- Have night leg cramps after being exposed to a toxin, such as lead
+- Night leg cramps after being exposed to a toxin, such as lead

 - Have trouble functioning during the day because leg cramps interrupt your sleep